 Credit risk in our investment portfolio is mitigated by investing primarily in securities issued or guaranteed by the U.S. government or a government-sponsored enterprise (U.S. Agency).
-Credit risk in our investment portfolio primarily exists in the 3 percent of our investments securities that are not guaranteed by the U.S. government or a U.S. Agency, which include certificates of deposit, asset-backed securities (ABS) and corporate bonds of midstream energy companies.
-Our certificates of deposit with commercial banks carry the highest short-term credit rating.
-The remaining two investment types with credit risk include our ABS and midstream energy corporate bonds, which collectively total \$1.1 billion of our total investment portfolio as of
+Credit risk in our investment portfolio primarily exists in the 3 percent of our investments securities that are not guaranteed by the U.S. government or a U.S. Agency, which currently include asset-backed securities (ABS) and corporate bonds of midstream energy companies.
+Our ABS and midstream energy corporate bonds collectively total \$990.3 million of our total investment portfolio as of September 30, 2020.

-June 30, 2020.
 Credit risk in our investment portfolio also arises from counterparties to short-term investments, which include our overnight bank deposits and federal funds sold.
 With the exception of corporate bonds, which are risk-weighted based on the corporate counterparty, these exposures are captured in the Securitization section below.